eyeson-team/api/content/api-reference/index.md

 uploaded is an alpha interlaced PNG image with a corresponding resolution to avoid any distortions.

+When using layers you might want to disable the [SFU] mode that in default [room configuration](#eyeson-room) will transport individual streams for single and two participants and not show layer media.

 ```
 POST /rooms/:access_key/layers # insert image or text message
   RESPONSES 201 CREATED, 400 BAD REQUEST